meng-wenlong/EduNER/README.md

 # education-ner-dataset

-> DisciplineNER21 is a named entity recognition dataset for education domain.
+> EduNER is a named entity recognition dataset for education research.

 ## This dataset is coming soon...